 I’m a little late this year, but I wanted to take my time to see who’s gonna really come wit it for the 1-7.
 In the past, I’ve named artists whose work ethic stood out to me, and had been steadily building their buzz.
-I’ll pointing out a few of them this go round, but also I’ll be spotlighting who has a solid plan for the year and looking forward to seeing their execution.
+I’ll be pointing out a few of them this go round, but also I’ll be spotlighting who has a solid plan for the year, and looking forward to seeing their execution.
 So here we go, 10 artists (or one or two more) to watch in 2017.

 Clay James (pictured above)

 I put this talented artist on my list last year, and he did not disappoint.
 He announced in the latter part of last year that he had signed with Snoop Dogg’s Doggstyle Records.
 Since then he’s showed no signs of slowing down.
 He’s released new music, and is performing damn near every weekend.
 He’ll be one of many artists performing at this year’s SXSW festival, and is slowly catching the attention of many big name artists.
 I look forward to seeing what the Atlanta native will do this year.
 Since I ran across him in 2014, he’s been on a steady incline.

 Kris is an artist out of South Carolina that I’ve spotlighted previously due to his unique sound, but this year he gets a spot because after a few years of supplying the people with continuous good music, he’s now preparing to release his best project to date.
 So he’s slowed things down a bit, so that he can focus on making this next album, “KT and the Trillfonics”, a certified classic.
 He’s where he should be in his career.
 He’s proven that he has the talent, now he’s gearing up to prove he knows how to make an album to remember.